Spartanburg Regional Healthcare System: Regional HealthPlus

 Surgical Services: Inpatient surgery and outpatient surgery services are offered at SMC locations and PMC.
 Outpatient surgery services are also provided through the joint venture entities ASCS and SCP.
 Currently, surgical services at SMC consist of 15 general operating rooms, one hybrid endovascular vascular suite, two cystoscopy operating rooms, and one minor procedure operating room.
 The 15 operating rooms range in size from 594 to 816 square feet.
 Today, larger rooms are required to accommodate new technology used in surgery.
 SMC also offers a minimally invasive approach to surgery with the da Vinci® robotic surgical systems.
-SMC's robotic program is one of the most comprehensive in South Carolina, offering robotic gynecological (GYN), GYN oncologic, radical prostate, partial nephrectomy, thoracic, general and cardiac procedures.
+SMC's robotic program is one of the most comprehensive in South Carolina, offering robotic gynecological (GYN), GYN oncologic, radical prostate, partial nephrectomy, and thoracic, general, and cardiac procedures.
 Over 8,700 robotic procedures have been performed since the program started in 2007.
 There are also three open-heart operating rooms in the Heart Center, contiguous to the main operating rooms and three GYN operating rooms.
 The pre-op area consists of 26 individual patient rooms, and the Post-Anesthesia Care Unit (PACU) recovery room consists of 27 bays.
 PACU has two dedicated isolation rooms and two dedicated pediatric rooms.
-Over 18,300 surgeries were performed at SMC and PMC during fiscal year 2017.
+Over 18,300 surgeries were performed at SMC and PMC during the fiscal year 2017.

 Emergency Services: Spartanburg Regional Healthcare System offers emergency services at SMC locations, PMC, CMC and UMC.
 The Emergency Center at SMC on East Wood Street is designated as a Level I Trauma Center (one of only four in South Carolina), certified to begin treatment of any injury 24 hours a day, including massive trauma.
 The Emergency Center, which opened in its current space in 2004, is one of the busiest emergency departments in the Carolinas, with more than 93,000 patients seen annually.
 The PMC and UMC emergency departments see approximately 45,000 and 21,000 patient visits annually, respectively.

 Women's Services: More than 3,800 babies are born each year at Spartanburg Medical Center campuses.
 The locations include triage areas, labor and delivery beds, postpartum beds, operating rooms, mother/baby units, and Neonatal Intensive Care Unit (NICU) services.

 For women requiring non-maternity-related healthcare services, the Center for Women offers private rooms for women's health needs.
 In addition, 4-D ultrasound services, and a classroom for seminars and community prepared family programs is available.